 If you look at the landscape of web design today, it’s evident that visual graphics elements are taking over.
-From simple icon fonts to dynamic shapes, to full-blown illustrations that strengthen the brand image.
-This post will explore the many different choices for finding free illustrations for your web design project.
+From simple icon fonts to dynamic shapes and full-blown illustrations that strengthen the brand image.
+This post will explore different choices for finding free illustrations for your website design project.

 So, how come that illustrations have become such a distinct trend in web design?
 For one, visual design elements provide a lot of versatility.
 You can use an illustration to convey the entire purpose of your product or service without having to write twenty paragraphs about it.

 Further, illustrations provide a lot of color contrast so that you can emphasize important information more efficiently.